How to Get Local User Accounts from Domain Computers

 Get local user accounts from domain computers: Script Output Saved As Csv File In The Same Folder

-Script Output Saved As Csv File
+Script Output Saved as the CSV File

 Local Account Report